 My research plans for the next 5 years involve two main research projects:

-The second project is entitled ‘Lived and unlived words: Cavell and Freud on authority and trust in language use’ and it explores what it means to speak authentically and with first-person authority.
+‘Lived and unlived words: Cavell and Freud on authority and trust in language use’ explores what it means to speak authentically and with first-person authority.
 Inauthenticity can take different forms.
 Fakeness, pretentiousness, self-alienation are only some, but a common characteristic that these different forms share is what I call, following Emerson, dispossession – namely, a state where words and actions are unlived or unowned.
 The worry that comes with dispossession can be expressed in both first and third person: does X mean their words/do I mean my words?; do X’s/my words and actions still carry their original power?; are X’s/my words and actions really X/me (as opposed to a borrowed identity)?
 The variety of situations in which each of the above disquietudes can arise is as complicated as the overall question of the project: what are the criteria for possessed or dispossessed, lived or unlived, words and actions?
 How do (we know that) we own and live our words and actions?
 In this project, I approach these questions by bringing together Sigmund Freud and Stanley Cavell.